rewgs/open-stage-control-ts/resources/docs/docs/getting-started/introduction.md

 Welcome to Open Stage Control documentation.
 Along these pages you'll learn how to setup OSC on your system and everything you need to start building your own control interface.

-!!! info "Still using v0 ?"
-    The documentation for this version is available [here](https://v0.openstagecontrol.ammd.net).

 ## Overview

 Open Stage Control consists of 3 modules: the server, the launcher and the client.